How to Wire a Vacuum System for Workshop Tools

-Wiring an Automatic Vacuum Control for Shop Tools
+Procedure for Wiring an Automatic Vacuum Control for Shop Tools

-Power Tools and a Shop Vac or a House Vacuum System
+- Power Tools and a Shop Vac or a House Vacuum System

-If the tools are being supplied with power from one circuit and you would like the vacuum unit to automatically turn on when any tool is being used then you should be able to use a “CT” with a set of contacts for this function.
+- If the tools are being supplied with power from one circuit and you would like the vacuum unit to automatically turn on when any tool is being used then you should be able to use a “CT” with a set of contacts for this function.

-Current Transformer Controlled Vacuum System
+- Current Transformer Controlled Vacuum System

 - The CTs come in a variety of sizes and you will most likely need to wire a low voltage control circuit through the CT contacts because the contacts may not be rated for the current draw of your shop vac.

-Automatic Vacuum System Control Circuit for a Shop Vac
+- Automatic Vacuum System Control Circuit for a Shop Vac

-The control circuit could be 24 volts consisting of a 24 volt transformer, low voltage wire, 24 volt relay with contacts rated for a 120 volt shop vac rated at 15 to 20 amps.
+- The control circuit could be 24 volts consisting of a 24 volt transformer, low voltage wire, 24 volt relay with contacts rated for a 120 volt shop vac rated at 15 to 20 amps.

-Automating a Whole House Vacuum System for Shop Tools
+- Automating a Whole House Vacuum System for Shop Tools

-A whole house vacuum system operates using the same basic design where a low voltage relay is used to activate the vacuum motor except the system turns on when the metal end of the vacuum hose is inserted into a vacuum receptacle.
+- A whole house vacuum system operates using the same basic design where a low voltage relay is used to activate the vacuum motor except the system turns on when the metal end of the vacuum hose is inserted into a vacuum receptacle.

-An Alternative Power Tool and Shop Vacuum Control System
+- An Alternative Power Tool and Shop Vacuum Control System

 - One side or pole of the switch can be used for the 120 volt power to the tool, and the other pole or side of the switch can be used for the 24 volt control circuit or the 120 volt circuit wiring to the receptacle for the shop vac.

-The only thing left to work out is how to open and close the vents for the vacuum system so you will maintain a good level of vacuum.
+- The only thing left to work out is how to open and close the vents for the vacuum system so you will maintain a good level of vacuum.
 Possibly using the same method only using one CT for each tool, the CTs may be wired so any one will turn on the vacuum, however a port switcher may be positioned for the correct port for the vacuum. (that’s just a thought off the top of my head)

-With control sensors and devices you can make just about anything work, that’s why I love working with automation and controls.
+- With control sensors and devices you can make just about anything work, that’s why I love working with automation and controls.

-More about Wiring Control Relay
+See More about Wiring Control Relay

 Understanding Electrical Relays

-The use of relays that are sometimes needed to control special device loads such as Air Conditioners and other high demand equipment from starting at the same time.
+- The use of relays that are sometimes needed to control special device loads such as Air Conditioners and other high demand equipment from starting at the same time.

 Be Careful and Be Safe - Never Work on Energized Circuits!

-Consult your Local Building Department about Permits and Inspections for all projects.
+Consult your Local Building Department about Permits and Inspections for all Electric Wiring Projects.